lealceldeiro/gems/JavaConcurrencyInPractice/Chapter4/README.md

 encapsulates the lock so that client code cannot acquire it, whereas a publicly accessible lock allows client code to participate in its synchronization policy—correctly or incorrectly.

 ## 4.3 Delegating thread safety

+If the components of our class are already thread-safe, _sometimes_ we need to add an additional layer of thread safety, but _not always_.

+### 4.3.2 Independent state variables